ARTICLE

 “Yoga allows us to discharge and communicate energy and be where we need to be with less reactivity,” she says.
 “It helps us connect to our vulnerability, which will always lead toward surrender, not shut down."

-Yoga teacher Colleen Saidman also offers a practice to help build the stability, strength, and courage than enable us to stand on our own two feet.
+Yoga teacher Colleen Saidman also offers a practice to help build the stability, strength, and courage that enable us to stand on our own two feet.
 Her approach is to find confidence in the body’s beauty and grace and arrive at a love of self through discipline, diligence, and dedication.
 “These are all keys to becoming a well-adjusted woman in this crazy world.
 I aspire for every one of us to be real, to look in the mirror and say, 'You are the bomb.'"

 Working Toward an Enduring Good